syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/What-are-the-events-fired-when-the-group-is-expanded-expanding.md

 ---
 layout: post
-title: What are the events fired when the group is expanded / expanding?
+title: What are the events fired when the group is expanded / expanding? | WindowsForms | Syncfusion
 description: What are the events fired when the group is expanded / expanding?
 platform: WindowsForms
 control: GridGrouping